interdiscipline/lockup/README.md

 _“Can I come into your fort?”_

-_“…what's the codeword?”_
+_“…what’s the codeword?”_

 (currently used in production with Rails 3.X and Rails 4)

 ## Installation

-1. Add this line to your application's Gemfile:
+1. Add this line to your application’s Gemfile:

         gem 'lockup'

 2. Define a codeword (see Usage below).

-3. Mount the engine in your application's routes file (usually first, for best results):
+3. Mount the engine in your application’s routes file (usually first, for best results):

         mount Lockup::Engine, at: '/lockup'